-Why Is The “Damgaard to Microsoft” Story Still Relevant Today?
+Why Is The “5,460 Miles from Silicon Valley” Story Still Relevant Today?

-The plot in my forthcoming book “From Damgaard to Microsoft” plays out over the years 1984 to 2002.
+The plot in my forthcoming book “5,460 Miles from Silicon Valley” plays out over the years 1984 to 2002.
 The sale to Microsoft, which was completed about 16 years ago, was the end of Navision Software and Damgaard Data as independent companies.

 Can you learn anything from something that happened so long ago?

 In an upcoming series of articles, I describe selected highlights from the book, and I discuss their relevance today.

 The picture shows Peter Bang (left) and Jesper Balser in Computerworld (the Danish edition) on November 5, 1985.
 The headline reads “Our ambition is not 117 employees.”
 Their ambitions were not so outspoken when PC & C and the Damgaard brothers started out.